-This post will contain the following information about minimal spanning trees in HSC Standard Math.
+This post will contain the following information about minimum spanning trees in HSC Standard Math.

 A tree is a connected graph that contains no cycles, multiple edges or loops.
 The following videos explain what trees are and provide examples on how to solve questions.

 A spanning tree is a tree that connects all of the vertices of a graph.
-The following videos explain what spanning trees are and provide examples on how to solve questions.
+The following videos explain the concept and completes exam-style questions,

-A minimum spanning tree is a spanning tree with a minimum length.
-It connects all the vertices together with the minimum total weighting for the edges.
+A minimum spanning tree is a spanning tree with the smallest length.
+It connects all the vertices together with the least total weighting for the edges.